 Green Class consists of 11 children with Profound and Multiple Learning Difficulties (PMLD) and global development delay.
 Pupils range in age from 6 – 10.
 One child has a few spoken and signed words.
 The other children rely on vocalisations, facial expressions and body movements.
 Two children have multi-sensory impairments and two children are on the Autistic Spectrum.
 Many of the children have complex medical needs and require tube feeding.
 There are six members of staff including the teacher.

-Factors to consider when implementing Story Massage for children with PMLD
+Factors to consider when implementing the Story Massage Programme for children with PMLD

-Heather attended our Story Massage training day in Cambridge in 2016.
-She immediately recognised the benefits for pupils with PMLD and was keen to introduce it to her class.
-However, Heather found that there were seven main practicalities that needed consideration when introducing Story Massage to children with PMLD:
+During her training, Heather immediately recognised the benefits for pupils with PMLD and was keen to introduce it to her class.
+However, Heather found that there were seven main practicalities that needed consideration when introducing the programme to children with PMLD:

-- Demonstrating Story Massage to members of staff
+- Demonstrating massage stories to members of staff

 - Encouraging children to accept touch